Faizullah Khan

 Nawab Faizullah Ali Khan (c.
-1730 – 17 July 1794) was the first Nawab of Rampur.
-The princely state of Rampur was set up in year 1774, after the First Rohilla War, by the dismemberment of the Rohilla Kingdom of Rohilkhand.
-Faizullah Khan, the only surviving heir of Ali Mohammed Khan and opponent of the forces of Awadh and the British East India Company in the war, was installed as ruler of what was the newly created Rampur State.
-It bordered the Maratha Empire to the south, making it a strategic point.
-Under tutelage of the East India Company, Faizullah Khan ruled peacefully for 20 years.
-The capital Rampur was founded, and the Raza Library collection gathered.
+1730 – 17 July 1794) became the first Nawab of Rampur.
+Following the defeat of the Rohillas in the First Rohilla War, Faizullah, the only surviving heir of Nawab Ali Mohammed Khan and opponent of the forces of Awadh and the British East India Company in the war, was installed as the ruler of the newly created Rampur State.
+The state was carved out of the dismembered Kingdom of Rohilkhand.
+It bordered the Maratha Confederacy to the south, making it a strategically significant territory.
+Under the tutelage of the East India Company, Faizullah ruled peacefully for 20 years.
+The capital, Rampur, was founded during his reign, and the Raza Library collection was initiated.

 Biography

-He was the second son of Ali Mohammed Khan, who was a Jat boy of age of eight when he was adopted by the chief of the Barech tribe, Sardar Daud Khan Rohilla.
-He assumed rule of the Rohillas after his elder brother Nawab Saadullah Khan.
-He and his brother Nawab Sayyid Saddullah Khan Bahadur Rohilla of Rohilkhand fought with Ahmed Shah Abdali in the Third Battle Of Panipat, and was granted Shikohabad.
-While his brother was granted Jalesar and Firozabad.
+Faizullah was the second son of Nawab Ali Mohammed Khan, founder of the Kingdom of Rohilkhand— a Jat by origin who was adopted and converted by Sardar Daud Khan Barech.
+Faizullah succeeded his elder brother, Nawab Saadullah Khan, as the leader of the Rohillas.

+He fought alongside Ahmed Shah Abdali in the Third Battle Of Panipat and was granted Shikohabad in recognition of his service.